DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 practice.
-Although the central work of this book has been to present a cultural history and ethnographic analysis of the early developments of ‘online’ video, and to begin to trace the history of videoblogging before YouTube and the rise of social media, the key argument of this book is that early internet video cultures are a forgotten but important aspect of the rise of video online.
-As such, the book examined the interaction between the technical conditions of possibility and the everyday practices undertaken by videobloggers, understanding the emerging videoblogging platform through both Langlois et al’s
+Although the central work of this book has been to present a cultural history and ethnographic analysis of the early developments of ‘online’ video, and to begin to trace the history of videoblogging before YouTube and the rise of social media, a key argument of this book is that early internet video cultures are a forgotten but important aspect of the rise of video online.
+As such, the book examines the interaction between the technical conditions of possibility and the everyday practices undertaken by videobloggers, understanding the emerging videoblogging platform through both Langlois et al’s